 Jessica DeVay Khalid

 Jessica is our super-organized, sunshiny head chef and kitchen manager.
 She is also a charcuterie supergirl.
-If you haven’t had her pork and game pies or her pate, you have missed out.
-She creates amazing things with the limited equipment and space in our kitchen she has and loves a cooking challenge.
+If you haven’t had her pork and game pies or her pate, you are missing out.
+She creates amazing dishes with the limited equipment and space in our kitchen and loves a cooking challenge.
 Jess is a New Orleans native and that comes across in her happy attitude when she is creating.
 She enjoys eating tacos in a wedding dress and hanging out with her cute husband Omar.